 Top NBA free agents: 11-20

-Acquired by Portland from the Toronto Raptors, there’s every reason to believe that Powell will decline the mere $11.62 million option on his contract for next season.
-It’s one of the reasons Toronto opted to move the ascending wing.
+Acquired by Portland from the Toronto Raptors, Powell declined the mere $11.62 million option on his contract for next season.
+It’s one of the reasons Toronto opted to move the ascending wing — his status as an impending free agent.
 Powell, 28, has morphed into a starter-caliber two-guard since being selected in the second round of the 2015 NBA Draft.
 He averaged 18.6 points on 41% shooting from distance throughout the 2020-21 season.
 He’ll be one of the top NBA free agents this summer.

 12. Kelly Oubre Jr., forward, Golden State Warriors